Age of Empires III: Definitive Edition: Gameplay

 The core gameplay elements are shared heavily with the original, but Definitive Edition builds upon it.
 The remaster includes new 4K Ultra HD graphics, rebuilt 3D assets, improved destruction animations on buildings, a spectator mode, an overhauled and scalable UI, mod support, new server-based online multiplayer with cross-network play, new maps, and remastered sounds and music.
-It features two new civilizations: Inca and Swedes with two new game modes: The Art of War and Historical Battles.
+It features two new civilizations, the Incas and the Swedes, along with two new game modes, The Art of War and Historical Battles.
 It includes all previous expansions from the original game (The WarChiefs, The Asian Dynasties).

 The AI was improved, and a new "extreme" difficulty level was added.
 The number of cheats AI uses in the original game was reduced.
 The new AI can micromanage now, it is better at picking units, reading the map, reading its opponent's army, making well-rounded army compositions, retreating from lost battles, and hit-and-run tactics on the highest levels.

 Expansions

-An expansion pack adding the United States civilization was announced on April 10, 2021 and released on April 13, 2021.
+An expansion pack adding the United States civilization was announced on April 10, 2021 and released on April 13.
 For a limited time, players could unlock it for free by completing 50 challenges, each themed around a US state.

-A second expansion pack, The African Royals, was announced on July 20, 2021 and released on August 2, 2021.
+A second expansion pack, The African Royals, was announced on July 20, 2021 and released on August 2.
 The African Royals expansion adds two new civilizations, the Ethiopians and the Hausa, as well as three new Historical Battles, 15 new African maps, 5 new indigenous African civilizations to ally with, and 11 new achievements.

-An expansion pack adding the Mexico civilization was announced on November 22, 2021 and released on December 1, 2021.
+An expansion pack adding the Mexico civilization was announced on November 22, 2021 and released on December 1.
 In addition to the new civilization, several historical battle scenarios were added to the game centered around both the Mexican civilization and the United States civilization, as well as 10 new achievements and additional content for the American civilization.

-Another expansion pack, Knights of the Mediterranean, was announced on May 12, 2022 adding both Italian and Maltese (Knights Hospitaller) civilizations, and released on May 26, 2022.
+Another expansion pack, Knights of the Mediterranean, was announced on May 12, 2022 and released on May 26, adding both Italian and Maltese (Knights Hospitaller) civilizations.
+It also added 30 new random maps, 9 new minor civilizations called Royal Houses, 8 historical maps, two new game modes (Diplomacy and Tycoon) and 25 new achievements.